-- Edit the Display name and Prefix fields to the values you want.
-The Option Value Prefix field generates a number based on the publisher prefix.
-This number is used when you add options to option sets and provides an indicator of which solution was used to add the option.
+- Edit the Display name and Prefix columns to the values you want.
+The Option Value Prefix column generates a number based on the publisher prefix.
+This number is used when you add options to choices and provides an indicator of which solution was used to add the option.

 - In addition to the prefix, you can also change the solution publisher display name, contact information, and address in the Contact Details section.